OzannAyhan/airbnb_dashboard/README.md

 5- Install the requirements file on command prompt (pip install -r requirements.txt) 6- Run the app file.
-7- You can run the dashboard using the local address that is the output of the code. (http://127.0.0.1:8050/)
+7- You can run the dashboard using the local address that is the output of the code. (http://127.0.0.1:8050/) 8- Enjoy the dashboar.
+Don't forget to double click on neighbourhoods!!!